Optimize Your Language Learning – Limit Passive Learning Activities

 Typically, that’s about 5000 words for most of the languages.

 But the problem is to learn these 5000 words before you run out of motivation…!

-As you can see, the passive learning is a cardinal sin of most language learners.
+As you can see, passive learning activities are a cardinal sin for most language learners.

-The chance is that if you take a good, hard look on your learning habits, you will discover why your progress is so unsatisfying.
+The chance is that if you take a good, hard look at your learning habits, you will discover why your progress is so unsatisfying.

 It still plays important roles in the learning process but only if you go through the critical phase of deliberate and active learning.